Are you the proud owner of an Instant Pot?

-I’ll dive into more of the inner workings of the Instant Pot in my next post, and share some tips I’ve learned in the past six weeks, but if you’re wondering what to make, or which recipe you should start with, I’d like to point you in the direction of my foolproof chicken soup.
-It’s easy peasy, super healthy if you’re still on the “New Year, New You” bandwagon (and suitable for most specialty diets other than a vegan or vegetarian one), and if you choose to add noodles it quickly becomes classic comfort food that your kids will want to devour all winter long.
+If you’re wondering what to make, or which recipe you should start with, I’d like to point you in the direction of my foolproof Instant Pot chicken noodle soup.
+It’s easy peasy, super healthy, and if you choose to add noodles it quickly becomes classic comfort food that your kids will want to devour all winter long.

 - 1 pound boneless, skinless chicken thighs (about 8)